VLOOKUP Function Examples in Excel

-In the below Excel VLOOKUP example, we are applying VLOOKUP function for B2 cell, to get the marks of related Sid’s.
-After the data is organized, the First Step is to select the cell where to apply the formula as shown below.
+In the below Excel VLOOKUP example, we are applying the VLOOKUP function for B2 cell, getting the marks of related Sid’s.
+After the data is organized, the First Step is to select the cell where to apply the formula, as shown below.

-Step 2: Is to write the correct formula.
-For this type “=vlookup “in the cell where you need to get the result.
-Then the formula will auto-populate and press tab now.
-The formula will be entered there and now we need to type the arguments now.
+- Step 2: Is to write the correct formula for this type “=vlookup “in the cell where you need to get the result.
+Then the formula will auto-populate and press the tab now.
+The formula will be entered there, and now we need to type the arguments now.

-Step 4: Now press tab and the next argument would be selecting the Table_Array.
+- Step 4: Now, press tab and the next argument would be selecting the Table_Array.
 This would be the source table where we can find the SID in it.
-This would be as shown in below screenshot.
+This would be as shown in the below screenshot.

-Step 5: The next argument would be the column index.
-This is the serial number of the column what we are looking for from the Lookup value column in the source Table.
-Here Lookup value is “SID” and “what we need is “Marks”.
+- Step 5: The next argument would be the column index.
+This is the serial number of the column that we are looking for from the Lookup value column in the source table.
+Here Lookup value is “SID” and “what we need is “Marks.”
 Hence the serial number of “Marks” Column from “SID” would be 4 considering SID serial number as “1”.
 This is illustrated in the below screenshot.

-Generally, the “Exact Match” option is taken to avoid the confusions.
+Generally, the “Exact Match” option is taken to avoid confusion.
 Now close the braces.
 The vlookup example is ready to apply for now.